HEMRAJ2907/SMART-ATM/README.md

 # SMART-ATM
-for source code change branch from main to my new branch 1.go to main branch
+for source code change branch from main to source code 1.go to main branch
-2.select my new branch
+2.select source code
 3.after select files for source code